Caf orders Ismaily to play CS Constantine behind closed doors | Goal.com

 Caf have fined Ismaily and ordered the Egyptian side to play their next Caf Champions League home game inside an empty stadium.

-The punishment comes after Ismaily fans’ violent behavior which caused the abandonment of the club's second group game as they were trailing 2-1 to Club Africain at home.
+The punishment comes after Ismaily fans’ violent behavior resulted in the abandonment of the club's second group game which they were trailing 2-1 to Club Africain at home.

 This saw Ismaily being expelled from the tournament by Caf, before a successful appeal led to that decision being reduced to just a fine and stadium sanctions.